-The Quality Improvement Organization is a group of doctors and other health care experts paid by the Federal government to check on and help improve the quality of care for people with Medicare.
+The Quality Improvement Organization is a group of doctors and other health care experts paid by the Federal government to check on and help improve the quality of care for people with

+Medicare.
 This includes reviewing plan decisions about when it's time to stop covering certain kinds of medical care.
 These experts are not part of our plan.

-Step 1: Make your Level 1 appeal: contact the Quality Improvement Organization for your state and ask for a fast-track appeal.
+Step 1: Make your Level 1 appeal: contact the Quality Improvement Organization and ask for a review.
 You must act quickly.